git-town/git-town/documentation/commands/kill.md

 </blockquote>

 <a textrun="command-description">
-Deletes the current branch, or the given one if a branch name is provided, from the local and remote repositories.
+Deletes the current or provided branch from the local and remote repositories.
 Does not delete perennial branches nor the main branch.

 </a>